top of page

 3. Phonetic-Semantic Composite Formation (形声文字, Keisei Moji)

 Phonetic-semantic composite kanji combine a meaning element (radical) with a phonetic element, providing clues to both pronunciation and meaning.
-This category comprises the majority of kanji.
+This is the most prevalent among all Kanji Formation Methods.
 For instance:

 • 海 (umi): The kanji for "sea" combines the water radical 氵 (suggesting a connection to water) with 毎 (mai), indicating the pronunciation.